Kietpawpan/iRequest/README.md

 # iRequest
 [iReQuest<sup>TM</sup>](https://kietpawpan.github.io/iRequest/index.html) is an e-service prototype for making a request for governmental information, which makes it easier for Thai people to write and submit the request via the link to a draft email with the simplified information request template.
 They may fill the template and send the e-request to the e-mail adress of DPS-MNRE (SLC). iRequest is best run on Windows and iOS devices but also support Google ones, by allowing the user to copy the prescribed text from the request form to paste in the email.
 The current version is still a prototype.
 Much remains to be done.

 [SeeMe<sup>TM</sup>](https://kietpawpan.github.io/iRequest/SeeMe.html) is an e-service prototype for appoiment making.
-People can check the available date times convenient to them for visting the Ministry to obtain a hard-copy of the requested governmental information, and can make appoiment via prescribed e-mail.
+People can check the available date times convenient to them for visting the Ministry to obtain a hard-copy of the requested governmental information, and can make appoiment via e-mail template.

 ## Version History
 __v0.0.2__